Nevertheless, we're having a good time so far, right, kids?

 And those are the type of folks that become lawyers and doctors and go into professions where you earn a lot of money where you could probably afford to pay back the loan.

-It was a gambit to get votes from young people that they knew wasn't going to be constitutional, that he knew was going to be thrown out, but hey, it's after the midterm, so if they throw it out, so be it.
+Won't this just ultimately, because it's just a temporary band-aid, let's call it what it is, it was a gambit to get votes from young people that they knew wasn't going to be constitutional, that he knew was going to be thrown out.

-It it served its purpose.
+It served its purpose.

-Um and it's become a a huge wealth transfer.
+And it's become a huge wealth transfer.

 It's basically created students that are indentured servants for the rest of their lives.

-Um and this doesn't hold them accountable.
+And this doesn't hold them accountable.

-I mean, already it's enabled the colleges to not have any skin in the game and to to extract more fees.
+I mean, already it's enabled the colleges to not have any skin in the game and to extract more fees.

 All this does is tell them, okay, well, this is working and we can continue to do that.